 Now that we have our ingredients and equipment, let’s dive into the easiest beginner homemade cheese recipes.

 From cream cheese to feta, there’s sure to be something here to get your creative juices flowing and your stomach ready to eat some delicious cheese!

 1. How to Make Homemade Cream Cheese

-One of the easiest places to start with cheesemaking is homemade cream cheese.
+One of the easiest cheeses to make is homemade cream cheese.

-For this recipe, milk is heated on the stove, after which cream cheese culture is added.
-After sitting for 12 hours at room temperature, the resulting yogurt-like mixture can be strained through cheesecloth and salted.
-Check out the full recipe on the Cultures for Health website.
+After sitting for 12 hours at room temperature, the resulting yogurt-like mixture can be strained through cheese cloth and salted.

 Want to take that cream cheese a step further?
 Chef Mike Keuler, the cheese-lover behind So Damn Gouda, recommends a Fresh Herb Goat Cheese Ball.
 “The beauty is,” Chef Mike says, “it’s nearly impossible to mess up and requires no special equipment!”

 - Recipe: Fresh Herb Goat Cheese Ball from So Damn Gouda

 2. How to Make Homemade Ricotta and Cottage Cheese